List of Italian Football Championship clubs: After 1928–1929 season: Serie A

-Seasons in Serie A

 There are 68 teams representing 62 cities that have taken part in 92 Serie A championships in a single round that was played from the 1929–30 season until the 2024–25 season.
 Milan, Turin, Genoa, Rome and Verona are the five cities that hosted derbies.
 Internazionale is the only team that has played Serie A football in every season.
 The teams in bold compete in Serie A currently.